Alexander-Nasuta/Optimizing-Fairness-in-Production-Planning/README.md

 This block showcases the main functionality of the script and can be used to test the script.
 For local development the REST API can be run locally.

-1. Clone the repository
+1. Clone the repository `git clone https://github.com/Alexander-Nasuta/Optimizing-Fairness-in-Production-Planning.git`
-2. Install the requirements by running `pip install -r requirements_dev.txt` (dev contains the requirements for testing and development)
-3. install tox by running `pip install tox`
-4. Install the project locally by running `pip install -e .`
+2. Install the project locally by running `pip install -e .`

 ## Examples